Client-Centered Indianapolis Employment Contracts Attorneys

 Unfavorable or Illegal Terms?
 Breach of Contract?
 Get Help Now.

 Getting a job offer and continuing along in your career can be an exciting prospect.
-You may be eager to sign on the dotted line and get started right away, but have you read the fine print?
-As with any contract, employment contracts can bury provisions that favor your employer at your expense.
-You may be happy with your salary, sick days, and benefits, but what about finer details like how you will be classified or the grounds for termination?
+However, as with any contract, employment contracts can bury provisions that favor your employer at your expense.
+You may be happy with your salary and benefits, but what about your classification, non-compete clauses, or grounds for termination?
 Even worse, what if an employer is failing to hold up their end of the contract?

 At Cleveland Lehner Cassidy, we can help workers understand their obligations and those of their employers.
-We can review the terms of an employment agreement and advise clients of how a contract may be unfavorable to them or even violating their rights.
-When an employer fails to adhere to terms in a contract, we can also help our clients hold them accountable for a breach of contract.
+We can review the terms of an employment agreement and advise clients of how a contract may be detrimental to them.
+We can even identify areas where a contract may be violating their rights.
+When an employer fails to adhere to terms in a contract, we can also help clients hold them accountable.

 Employer Breach of Contract

-If your employer has breached the terms of a contract, they can be held liable for it.
+As part of the employment relationship, both employers and employees are responsible for holding up their part of an agreement.
+If your employer has breached the terms of a contract, they can be held liable.
 An example of this would be given a lower starting salary than stated in your employment agreement.
 Another situation would involve your termination for no good cause after only a few months of a two-year contract.

 The provisions of your employment agreement outline not just your obligations to a company, but the company’s obligations to you.
-If you are being treated unfairly by an employer who’s not holding up their end of the contract, don’t let them take advantage of you without a fight.
-Reaching out to an employment contracts attorney in Indianapolis can help you hold them accountable and recover fair and just compensation for breaching terms.
+If your employer is not holding up their end of the contract, don’t let them take advantage of you.
+Reaching out to an employment attorney can help you hold them accountable and recover fair and just compensation for breaching terms.

 Common remedies for breach of contract include: